ExpressLRS/Docs/docs/gsod.md

 Organization Description:

 ExpressLRS (ELRS) is an open source project focusing on developing a radio control (RC) link.
 The link is primarily designed for first-person view (FPV) crafts (e.g Multicopters, Planes).
-ELRS aims to provide the best, completely open source, high refresh radio control link, minimising latency and maximising range.
+ELRS aims to provide the best, completely open source, high refresh radio control link, minimizing latency and maximising range.
 A vast range of hardware in both 900 MHz and 2.4 GHz frequencies is available.

 FPV is a community built on top of open source projects such as [flight controller firmware Betaflight](https://github.com/betaflight) and [RC handset firmware EdgeTX](https://github.com/EdgeTX).
 ELRS fills a void for an open source and high performance RC link with an active development team of about 20 volunteers.